f3-factory/F3com-data/databases/main.md

 ## Parameterized Queries

 Passing string arguments to SQL statements is fraught with danger.
-Consider this:-
+Consider this:

 ``` php
 $db->exec(